Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Multiparameter quantum metrology and incompatibility

 where $u({\bm \lambda})$ is a unitary matrix, which importantly may depend on the estimated parameters.
 In what follows we will drop explicit dependence of Kraus operators on $\blambda$ for conciseness.

-In the single parameter case, one can show that maximal achievable QFI for the output state of the channel, optimized over all input probe states, is upper bounded by \cite{Fujiwara2008, Escher2011, Demkowicz2012}:
+In the single parameter case, one can show that the maximal achievable QFI for the output state of the channel, optimized over all input probe states, is upper bounded by~\cite{Fujiwara2008,Escher2011,Demkowicz2012}:

-where minimization is performed over all equivalent Kraus representations of the channel and $\| \cdot \|$ is the operator norm.\footnote{The inequality becomes in fact equality, if one admits the possibility that the probe system may be entangled with a noiseless ancillary system on which the channel acts trivially.} For finite-dimensional systems the above minimization may be performed efficiently, as it may cast in a form of an semi-definite program~\cite{Demkowicz2012}.
+where minimization is performed over all equivalent Kraus representations of the channel and $\| \cdot \|$ is the operator norm.\footnote{The inequality becomes in fact equality, if one admits the possibility that the probe system may be entangled with a noiseless ancillary system on which the channel acts trivially.} For finite-dimensional systems the above minimization may be performed efficiently, and cast in the form of a semidefinite program (SDP)~\cite{Demkowicz2012}.
 Nevertheless, the bound is valid even if we do not perform full minimization over all Kraus representations and consider just a certain subclass.

-The above bound has been generalized in~\cite{Albarelli2022} to the multiparameter case, in order to upper bound the weighted sum of QFIs, and hence it may be applied to upper bound the probe-incompatiblity measure \eqref{probe_incomp}:
+The above bound has been generalized in~\cite{Albarelli2022} to the multiparameter case, in order to upper bound the weighted sum of QFIs\footnote{\me{Similarly to the single-parameter case, if the probe state is allowed to be entangled with a noiseless ancillary system, this bound is saturable.}}, and hence it may be applied to upper bound the probe-incompatiblity measure \eqref{probe_incomp}:

 where $w_{\lambda_j}$ play the role of the weights.
 Thus, if $\max_\rho \mathcal{F}[\Lambda_{\bm \lambda}(\rho)] < 1$ the model suffers from fundamental probe-incompatibility.
 In contrast, the bound being equal to $1$ is a necessary condition for probe compatibility in the model~\cite{Albarelli2022}.